lazzarello/griftblog/_posts/tech/2023-12-30-system-76-oryx-pro.md

 2. Connect DP port 2 going to upper right display
 3. Boot computer
 4. Connect DP port 1 going to upper left display *after logged in*

+*Overall this is a great laptop.
+I'll likely buy one for myself when the Thinkpad stops working*